AlexWinder/address-book/README.md

 - Create a PHP file called "settings.local.inc.php" inside the includes/ directory.
 Begin the file with some opening PHP tags on the first line (<?php).
 Upon loading the system in a web browser for the first time you will be presented with a number of errors that DB_* values aren't set.
 Each DB_* value should be set with your own system settings and on it's own line, and each line must be closed with a semi-colon (;).
 There is an example file of the "settings.local.inc.php" file in the includes/ directory called ["EXAMPLE.settings.local.inc.php"](includes/EXAMPLE.settings.local.inc.php).
 - Once database constants have been set you should now be able to log into the system.
 The default username is "admin" with a password of "LetMeIn123".

+The system is separated out into two main directory: html and includes.
+It is recommended that you configure your web server to only allow public access to the html directory but your web server user locally, such as www-data, should be able to view the files in the includes directory.
+This will provide adequate security and prevent users for accessing anything in the includes directory.

 # License

 This project is licensed under the [MIT License](LICENSE.md).